jquery/testswarm/README.md

    `mysql DBNAME -u USER -p < config/testswarm.sql` `mysql DBNAME -u USER -p < config/useragents.sql`

-1. Copy the ./config/testswarm-sample.ini to ./testswarm.ini and change the
+1. Copy `./config/testswarm-sample.ini` to `./testswarm.ini` and change the
    options to correspond to your MySQL database information.

-1. Copy the ./config/.htaccess-sample to ./htaccess.
+1. Copy `./config/.htaccess-sample` to `./.htaccess`.
 If needed change the RewriteBase to match the contextpath configuration set in the testswarm.ini

 1. Currently the only supported webserver is Apache (which uses a .htaccess